Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 The importance of braking at the right point isn’t simply a matter of shedding speed, as it is instead essential to remember that where you brake will set up the rest of the corner.

 If you brake too soon before the corner, you will not have enough speed to carry you through and you will have to get back on the gas.
-This can disrupt the smoothness of motion you should be aiming for and can unbalance the kart.
+This can disrupt the smoothness of motion you should be aiming for and it can unbalance the kart.

 And if you brake too late, you’ll have far too much speed, which will likely carry you past the corner’s apex and lead to a spin and otherwise loss of control.
 Both of these extremes will also make it difficult for you to remain on the correct racing line, resulting in even more lost speed.